JanetZhang8/mosaicofme/README.md

 # MosiacOfMe
-*Reject humanity, return to ~~monke~~ mosiac.*
-An interactive art piece that turns you into a mosiac of your interests.
+*Reject humanity, return to ~~monke~~ mosaic.*  An interactive art piece that turns you into a mosaic of your interests.
 Built with python 3.9

 ## Prerequisites
 numpy, PIL, bs4